georgeslabreche/opssat-onboard-image-denoiser/README.md

 </p>

 # OPS-SAT Onboard Image Denoiser
-This experiment uses Wasserstein GANs onboard the European Space Agency's OPS-SAT-1 spacecraft to reconstruct corrupted pictures of Earth thus showcasing the very first use of Generative AI in space.
+This experiment uses Wasserstein GANs onboard the European Space Agency's OPS-SAT-1 spacecraft to reconstruct corrupted pictures of Earth thus showcasing **the very first use of Generative AI in space**.

 ## Background